dendronhq/dendron-site/vault/dendron.topic.publishing.md

 ### Exclude from publication

-To exclude a page from publication, you can add the following to the frontmatter:
+To exclude a page from publication, you can add the following to the frontmatter.
+If you set `publishByDefault: false` for a hierarchy, this needs to be set to `true` to publish

 ```yml
 ...